designstem/projects/algorithms/index.md

   ## 1.

   ### INPUT
-  you feed some parameters (variables) or data to your algorithm
+  You feed some parameters (variables) or data to your algorithm.

 </f-card>